vandaszabo/BookSwap/README.md

 - **Book Search**: Browse and search for available books based on location, language, genre, etc.
 - **Book Like**: Users can express interest in books by liking them.
 Liked books are displayed at their profile.
 - **Mutual Swapping**: Users can swap books with others who have mutually liked each other's posts.
 Matches also displayed at their profile.
-- **Editable posts and profile**: Users can update details about their books and personal information, or change their pictures.
+- **Post and Profile Editing**: Users can update details about their books and personal information, or change their pictures.
 - **Real-Time Chat**: Integrated chat functionality using SignalR for users to communicate and arrange book exchanges.
 - **Image Storage**: Profile images and book cover photos are stored in AWS S3 bucket for efficient storage and retrieval.
 - **Responsive Design**: Mobile-friendly interface for seamless browsing and interaction across devices.